math92k4/ezone/README.md

 The result of a 3 day sprint, prototyping a form for the company Ezone with focus on UX and logic.

+Created with SASS and JS modules.
+Bundled with Vite.js

 Made by Rasmus, Mathias and Jesús